Francis M'Evoy: Career

 M'Evoy settled in Dublin, and in the year 1775 was appointed surgeon to the Charitable Infirmary, Inns Quay.
 Owing solely to his abilities, he soon acquired a very large practice, and realised a large fortune, with which he purchased landed property in the counties of Longford and Westmeath.
 He married Anne Fetherston-Haugh, of Bracklyn Castle, Co.
 Westmeath.

 The principal appointments held by M'Evoy were the surgeoncies of the Charitable Infirmary and the Lock Hospital.
 He was mainly instrumental in having the former removed from Inns Quay to Jervis Street.
 A marble bust of M'Evoy was placed in that institution as a memorial of his services to it.

 M'Evoy was very liberal to his patients when they came from Longford, and he made it a point never to accept a fee from a clergyman of any denomination.
 According to the author of the Metropolis he was a choleric man.
 As to his great professional skill, even his rivals never questioned it.

 His florid face and strict discipline led a pupil of the Lock Hospital to play a practical joke upon him.
-Being a clever artist he executed a highly-coloured picture of M'Evoy in his own prescription-book, of which he managed to gain possession.
+Being an artist he executed a highly-coloured picture of M'Evoy in his own prescription-book, of which he managed to gain possession.
 When M'Evoy opened this book in the presence of the class, he saw in it his portrait, with the words Fieri Facias in large letters written beneath it.